RustyRoad/RustyRoad/README.md

 _Note: Replace `C:\Program Files\PostgreSQL\13\lib\` with your exact path where PostgreSQL is installed._

+### Installing Node Version Manager (nvm) for Windows

+The Rusty Road project uses Node.js, which we'll manage versions with by using Node Version Manager (nvm).
+To install nvm for Windows:

+1. Visit the latest release page for nvm for Windows at https://github.com/coreybutler/nvm-windows/releases
+2. Download the `nvm-setup.zip` file.
+3. Extract the zip file and run the installer (`nvm-setup.exe`).
+4. Follow the instructions provided by the installer.
+5. Once nvm is installed, close your terminal or command prompt and open a new one for the changes to take effect.
+6. Verify that nvm is installed correctly by typing `nvm version` into your new terminal.
+If a version number is displayed, nvm has been installed successfully.

 ### Prerequisites

 Rust is required to build and run Rusty Road.
 You can install Rust using rustup. rustup is a tool that helps manage Rust installations, it allows for installing multiple versions of Rust and switching between them easily.